UniqueNetwork/unique_docs/docs/sdk-guides/nfts-how-to-create-and-tune-collection.md

 To create NFT collection you need to have initialized SDK client.
 [Here](./examplesSDK.md) you can learn how to get it.
 Also there you can find how to get the signer address, that you'll need to sign collection creation transaction.

 And for optional collection cover you'll need a _valid ipfs cid_ of your cover image.
-Read more about storing images, videos, etc [here](#todo).
+Read more about storing images, videos etc [here](./store-files.md).

 ## Simple collection creation